StrangeGirlMurph/Facial-Landmark-Detection/data/DataDescription.md

 **Data files**
 + training.csv: list of training 7049 images.
 Each row contains the (x,y) coordinates for 15 keypoints, and image data as row-ordered list of pixels.
 + test.csv: list of 1783 test images.
 Each row contains ImageId and image data as row-ordered list of pixels
-+ submissionFileFormat.csv: list of 27124 keypoints to predict.
-Each row contains a RowId, ImageId, FeatureName, Location.
-FeatureName are "left_eye_center_x," "right_eyebrow_outer_end_y," etc. Location is what you need to predict.